-We offer convenient pick up locations in Amman, including Amman airport.
+We offer convenient pick up locations in Amman, including at the Amman airport.
 Some of the best sights can be quite remote, so opting for car rental in Jordan is an excellent choice.
 The country has been visited by countless civilizations over the centuries and has left their mark.
-You can still see the ruins of many temples, amphitheaters and ancient cities and our Places of Interest section provides more insight into the some of the country's foremost architectural and natural sights.
+You can still see the ruins of many temples, amphitheaters and ancient cities.

 Whatever you requirements for car rental in Jordan, you are sure to find a vehicle in our fleet to meet your needs.
-We offer a range of compact cars and sedans for comfortable city travel and luxury models for those who want to enjoy extra comforts and amenities.
-Minivans are the answer for larger groups while SUVs provide sturdiness and plenty of space.
+We offer a range of car categories that can accommodate a variety of travel.
+Check out our selection of luxury rental cars from prestige brands.
 Book your rental car online and customize your vehicle with our numerous add-ons.
-You might prefer enhanced insurance cover, such as Tire and Windscreen Protection or our Roadside Assistance option to increase your peace of mind on your travels.
+You might prefer enhanced coverage, such as Tire and Windscreen Protection or our Roadside Assistance option to increase your peace of mind on your travels.
 A navigation system will help you find your way and stay on track and additional driver coverage allows you to share time at the wheel, which is especially helpful on longer journeys.

 In order to rent a car in Jordan with Sixt, you will need to show a valid ID card or passport at time of collection.
 The renter and driver will need a valid driving license and an International Driving Permit (IDP) will be required if the license is printed in a non-Roman alphabet (such as Chinese, Russian or Arabic).
 Driving licenses from countries not part of the Geneva/Vienna Convention on Road Traffic, (e.g. China) will need to be accompanied by a Self-Translation Form provided by Sixt.